Correlated stability conjecture for AdS black holes in higher dimensional Ricci cubic gravity: Linearized theory: Lichnerowicz equation

 where the Lichnerowicz operator is defined by acting on linearized Ricci scalar and tensor, respectively,

-The linearized equation (\ref{l-eineq}) is not only a fourth-order equation for $\delta G_{\mu\nu}$, but also it becomes a sixth-order equation when expressing in terms of $h_{\mu\nu}$.
-This contrasts to higher-order gravity without $\square$~\cite{Bueno:2016ypa} which explains that any higher-order gravity could be mapped into the Ricci quadratic gravity in the linearized level.
-The linearized sixth-order theory described by (\ref{l-eineq}) seems not to be handled appropriately because the Lee-Wick term generates uncontrollable sixth-order terms as well as explicit appearances of the metric perturbation $h_{\mu\nu}$.
-In the case of $a=0$, two six-order terms of $ \bar{\square}^2\delta G_{\mu\nu}$ and $2\bar{\square}(R^\rho~_{\mu\sigma\nu}\delta\tilde{ R}_\rho^\sigma)$ came from the Lee-Wick term~\cite{Myung:2017qtc}.

-Without the Lee-Wick term (with $\gamma=0$), however, we have a promising second-order equation for $\delta G_{\mu\nu}$ because of the inclusion of the cosmological constant $\Lambda_0$ in ${\cal L}_{\rm RC}$ (\ref{Action2}).
-Putting $\Lambda=0(\Lambda_0=0)$ yields Ricci-flat solution (Schwarzschild solution) on which Ricci polynomials give no contributions to the linearized equation, leading to $\delta R_{\mu\nu}=0$.
+The linearized equation (\ref{l-eineq}) is a second-order equation for $\delta R_{\mu\nu}$, but it becomes a fourth-order equation when expressing in terms of $h_{\mu\nu}$.
+Putting $a=0(\Lambda=0)$ yields Ricci-flat solution (Schwarzschild solution) on which Ricci polynomial gives no contributions to the linearized equation, leading to $\delta R_{\mu\nu}=0$.
 This is one reason why we included the cosmological constant in the beginning action (\ref{Action1}), compared to the fourth-order gravity.
-This implies that for $\gamma=0$, one has a covariant linearized gravity on the AdS black hole background.
-On the other hand, the case of $\alpha=\beta=0$ leads to the Lee-Wick gravity, which is ghost-free and renormalizable around the Minkowski background.
-Even though the Lee-Wick gravity sounds good for the Minkowski background, it puts a serious difficulty on the stability analysis of AdS black holes, leading to an uncontrollable linearized equation.
-Hence, it seems legitimate to choose the $\gamma=0$ case which corresponds to the Ricci cubic gravity in $n$-dimensional spacetimes.
+Taking the trace of Eq.(\ref{l-eineq}) leads to the linearized Ricci scalar equation